Animal Crossing

 is a social simulation video game series developed and published by Nintendo.
-The series was conceptualized and created by Katsuya Eguchi and Hisashi Nogami.
-In Animal Crossing, the player character is a human who lives in a village inhabited by various anthropomorphic animals and can do various activities like fishing, bug catching, and fossil hunting.
-The series is notable for its open-ended gameplay and use of the video game console's internal clock and calendar to simulate real passage of time.
+It was created by Katsuya Eguchi and Hisashi Nogami.
+The player character is a human who lives in a village inhabited by various anthropomorphic animals and can engage in various activities such as fishing, insect catching, and fossil hunting.
+The series is known for its open-ended gameplay, humorous dialogue, hourly music, and use of the console's internal clock and calendar to simulate real passage of time.

 Since its initial release in 2001, five Animal Crossing games have been released worldwide, one each for the Nintendo 64/iQue Player (enhanced and reissued for the GameCube), Nintendo DS, Wii, Nintendo 3DS and Nintendo Switch.
-The series has been both critically and commercially successful and has sold over 72 million units worldwide.
+The series has been both critically and commercially successful and has sold over 81 million units worldwide.
 Three spin-off games have also been released: Animal Crossing: Happy Home Designer for Nintendo 3DS, Animal Crossing: Amiibo Festival for Wii U and Animal Crossing: Pocket Camp for mobile devices.
-A paid DLC for the Nintendo Switch game Animal Crossing: New Horizons was also released, named Animal Crossing: New Horizons – Happy Home Paradise.
+Paid DLC for the Nintendo Switch game Animal Crossing: New Horizons was also released, named Happy Home Paradise.

 Gameplay

 In the Animal Crossing games, the player assumes the role of a human character who moves into a rural village populated with anthropomorphic animals and lives there indefinitely.
-Gameplay is open-ended: players have no defined objectives but are instead encouraged to spend their time in the village performing any number of activities which include collecting items, planting plants, bug-catching, fishing, and socializing with the village's residents.
+Gameplay is open-ended: players have no defined objectives but are instead encouraged to spend their time in the village performing any number of activities which include collecting items, crafting items, planting plants, insect catching, fishing, and socializing with the village's residents.
 Animal Crossing games are played in real-time, utilizing the video game console's internal clock and calendar.
 Thus, the passage of time in the game world reflects that in reality, as well as the current season and time of day.
 Some in-game events, such as holidays or the growth of a tree, occur at certain times or require some duration of time to have passed.

-One notable feature of the Animal Crossing series is the high level of customization available, some of which affects the outcome of the game.
-The player character is both named and gendered by the real-life player at the start of the game, and their appearance can be modified by buying or designing custom clothes and accessories or changing the hairstyle (introduced in Wild World).
+One notable feature of the Animal Crossing series is the high level of customization available, which affects the outcome of the game.
+The player character is identified by the real-life player at the start of the game, and their appearance can be modified by buying or designing custom clothes and accessories or changing the hairstyle (introduced in Wild World).
 The player's house can also be furnished, decorated, and later expanded: the player can purchase and collect furniture and place it anywhere in the house, as well as change both the wallpaper and floor designs.
 While its terrain, building locations, and initial residents are randomly generated when the game is first begun (except in New Leaf, in which the player decides between four given towns, and New Horizons, in which the player similarly decides between four given islands), the village's name and anthem, as well as some of the residents' catchphrases, are also determined by the player.